VACUUMMS/VACUUMMS/README.md

 ![FVI-xray](examples/CLI/polystyrene/images/xray.png)
+Free volume in a simulated sample of polystyrene.

 # VACUUMMS

 **VACUUMMS (Void Analysis Codes and Unix-like Utilities for Molecular Modeling and Simulation) is a collection of codes developed over the course of a research career, specifically for analyzing Free Volume in materials.**

-Beginning with version 1.3.0, VACUUMMS has shifted fully to development of the C++ interface, which in turn supports the python/pybind11 interface.
-The original command line interface and utilities still exist and remain largely unchanged, however these are now considered deprecated when there is a alternative available though the new interfaces.
+Beginning with version 1.3.0, VACUUMMS development focuses on the C++ interface, which in turn supports the python interface.
+The original command line interface and utilities still exist and shall remain largely unchanged, however they are now considered deprecated in favor of the new interface.
+See the JuPyter examples below for an introduction.

 ## LICENSE

-  Copyright (C) 2003-2024 Frank T Willmore
+  Copyright (C) 2003-2025 Frank T Willmore

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"),